aziascreations/Simplette-CSS-Stylesheet/readme.md

 ## Elements & Classes

-Will come later, check the [demo page](https://aziascreations.github.io/Simplette-CSS-Stylesheet/) for the moment.
+All of the classes and their effect are documented on the [demo page](https://aziascreations.github.io/Simplette-CSS-Stylesheet/).

 ## License